 Seven years ago an introverted but strong nomadic woman named Libertad (Freedom) settled down to build her own place on the shores of Bolivia's sacred Lake Titicaca.
 Located on a steep plot of land in Copacabana, Kasa Cultural Sol y Luna offers affordable accommodation in addition to opportunities to learn and experiment with gardening and other aspects of green living.
 The hostel features a dry toilet, a greenhouse constructed with plastic bottles, an organic vegetable patch, a rainwater collection system and solar water heater, homemade vegan food and even its own pebbled beach overlooking Isla del Sol.

-The guests' rough and ready outdoors kitchen has a table for eating al-fresco, a mud oven for bread and pizzas, a compost and two special guardians: a dog and his friend the goose.
+The guests' rough and ready kitchen has a table for eating al-fresco, a mud oven, a compost heap, a dog and his friend the goose.

 On one corner of the garden sits a handmade dry toilet crafted by a volunteer guest.

 Its walls are made from mud and glass bottles, the roof from plastic bottles, the steps from old tires and the door is comprised of a colorful 'aguayo'.

 Created for experimenting, living and learning, the hostel inspires everyone to look after Pachamama.